Start Your LLC Online With Nolo Today

 5. Register With the Comptroller of Public Accounts

-In some cases, for example if you will be selling goods and collecting sales tax, you'll need to register with the Texas Comptroller of Public Accounts (CPA).
+In some cases, for example, if you'll be selling goods and collecting sales tax, you'll need to register with the Texas Comptroller of Public Accounts (CPA).
 (Texas also imposes an annual franchise tax on most SMLLCs.)
-Depending on the tax involved, you may be able to register online, by mail (using the correct form), or in person at a CPA field office.
-For more information on state LLC tax registration, see Nolo's article LLC Annual Report and Tax Filing Requirements: A 50-State Guide.
+Depending on the tax involved, you might be able to register online, by mail (using the correct form), or in person at a CPA field office.

-6. Obtain Business Licenses
+6. Apply for Business Licenses

-Depending on what kind of business you're running and where it's located, you may need to obtain local or state business licenses for your SMLLC.
+Depending on what kind of business you're running and where it's located, you could need to obtain local or state business licenses for your SMLLC.
 Among other possibilities, these might include licenses related to:

 7. No Annual Reports